← Blog

 It is I who produce fruit, and I can make fruit out of anything.
 However, be warned…

 He then showed me one final branch.
 This branch had started off straight, but when all the others started twisting, this branch grew out parallel to the ground.
-The tip actually turned down as if it was reaching back to the trunk where it came from.
+The tip actually turned down as if it was reaching back to the trunk where it came from (branch pictured below the "N" in the header image above).

 God told me very sternly: